Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Impact on Monthly Lease Payments

-When it comes to leasing a car, understanding the concept of residual value is crucial.
+When it comes to leasing a car, understanding the concept of is crucial.
 Residual value plays a significant role in determining your monthly lease payments.
 But what exactly is residual value?
 Residual value is the estimated value of a vehicle at the end of the lease term.
 The higher the residual value, the lower your monthly payments will be.
 This is because a high residual value means that the vehicle is expected to retain its value well over time, which reduces the amount of depreciation that needs to be factored into your lease payments.

 Residual Value and Depreciation